 Medical loss ratio (MLR) is a measure of the percentage of premium dollars that a health plan spends on medical claims and quality improvements, versus administrative costs.
 The Affordable Care Act (ACA) set minimum MLR standards for health insurance in the US.

 The rebate amount is calculated on a three-year rolling average.
-From 2012 through 2020, insurers had returned nearly $7.8 billion to insureds in the form of rebates for premiums that ultimately ended up being too high (ie, the insurers didn’t spend 80/85 percent of the collected premiums on medical costs and quality improvements).
+From 2012 through 2021, insurers had returned nearly $9.8 billion to insureds in the form of rebates for premiums that ultimately ended up being too high (ie, the insurers didn’t spend 80/85 percent of the collected premiums on medical costs and quality improvements).

 The rebates that were issued in 2021 totaled more than $2 billion, which was among the largest annual totals since the rule went into effect — second only to the $2.46 billion in rebates issued in 2020.
 For people who received a rebate in 2021, the average rebate was $205 per person.

 No. Most people do not get MLR rebates, because most health plans meet the MLR targets.
 The rebates that were sent out in 2021 went to about 9.8 million people (4.8 million in the individual market, and 5 million in the employer-sponsored market).
 That’s a very small fraction of the roughly 183 million Americans who are covered under employer-sponsored and individual health coverage.